ShanghaiEyevolutionTechnology/ORB-YGZ-SLAM/README.md

+Original readme of YGZ SLAM is saved in README-origin.md.
+This project is forked from ORB-YGZ-SLAM.
+We add LeadSense examples.

 # ORB-YGZ-SLAM
 This is YGZ SLAM, a faster version folked from ORB-SLAM2 (see https://github.com/raulmur/ORB_SLAM2 and the README-ORB-SLAM2.md in this repo).
 We put the direct tracking in SVO to accelerate the feature matching in ORB-SLAM2.
 We can get an average 3x speed up and keep almost same accuracy.
 In addition we also support monocular Visual-Inertial SLAM (VI-SLAM), following idea proposed in Raul's paper.

 # Dependency
-If you are using ubuntu, just type "./install_dependency.sh" to install all the dependencies except pangolin.
+If you are using ubuntu, just type "./install_dependency.sh" to install all the dependencies except EvoBinoSDK and pangolin.

+- EvoBinoSDK:
+	- Download the latest version of the EvoBinoSDK on [LeadSense official site](http://leadsense.ilooktech.com/developer).
+	- For more EvoBinoSDK information, read the [Technical Documents](http://leadsense.ilooktech.com/sdk/docs/).
 - Pangolin (for visualization): https://github.com/stevenlovegrove/Pangolin
 - Eigen3: sudo apt-get install libeigen3-dev
 - g2o: sudo apt-get install libcxsparse-dev libqt4-dev libcholmod3.0.6 libsuitesparse-dev qt4-qmake